Crunch-io/clatter/content/features/tab-book-improvements.md

 ## Include a table of contents
 {{< figure src="../images/TabBookToC.png" class="floating-left">}}

 A table of contents can also be useful when it comes to navigating a large tab book.
 If you choose to add a table of contents to your tab book, the first sheet will show a list of all tables in the tab book.
-You can click an item to navigate directly to it — with to the relevant sheet if exporting to multiple sheets or to the appropriate place in the single large table if exporting to a single page.
+You can click an item to navigate directly to it — to the relevant sheet if exporting to multiple sheets or to the appropriate place in the single large table if exporting to a single page.
 This provides another easy way to navigate through a large tab book.

 ## Hypothesis testing